-Over time, skin naturally loses collagen and grows thinner, so regardless of what kind of skin you have or what good habits you maintain, veins will inevitably start to show through the thin skin around your eyes.
+Over time, the skin naturally loses collagen and grows thinner, so regardless of what kind of skin you have or what good habits you maintain, veins will inevitably start to show through the thin skin around your eyes.
 As we already know, exposure to the sun speeds up the process of collagen breaking down, so your best weapon against under-eye circles is disciplined and consistent sunblock application habits from a young age.
-(Wearing sunglasses while out in the sun helps, too – less squinting = fewer crows feet!)
+(Wearing sunglasses while out in the sun helps, too – less squinting = fewer crow’s feet!)

 The best habits, however, can’t change your genes!
 Genetics is the biggest determinant of what kind of skin we will have and what we’ll look like as we age.
 Those of us that have inherited fair or thin skin tend to show under circles more easily than others due to the fact that when our blood pools in the capillaries under our eyes, it’s simply more obvious through lighter skin.

 Yet for others, dark under-eye circles and under-eye bags aren’t caused by aging, sunbathing, or genetics.
 Sometimes it’s a simple matter of allergies.
 Year-round allergies like those to dust or mold, or seasonal allergies many of us experience in the spring trigger the release of histamines, which cause an inflammatory response.
 That means our blood vessels become inflamed and swell – including those under our eyes.